Home / Conferences & Workshops

 Main outcomes of the meeting:

-GFCE Triple-I Dakar meeting
+GFCE Triple-I Dakar Workshop

 On Monday 7th of May, during the Africa Internet Summit, AfricaCERT hosted the first GFCE Triple-I Internet Infrastructure Security Day.
 Participants were sought across regional Internet stakeholder groups, including government, business and technical community.